Federated Learning

 - A vast amount of data from edge devices

-- Federated learning for on-device AI
+- Necessity of Federated learning for on-device AI

 System Heterogeneity